-Lenders will send solicitations that are often misleading and confusing for the average student, especially if it's the first time you have ever taken out a loan.
+Lenders will send solicitations that are often misleading and confusing, especially if it's the first time the student has taken out a loan.

-Some of these advertised discounts are available only after the borrower makes a certain number of consecutive, timely payments or if the borrower agrees to automatic debiting of loan payments from a bank account.
-Only a small percentage of borrowers actually qualify for the discounts that are contingent on a certain number of consecutive, on-time payments.
+Often, advertised discounts only become available after the borrower makes a certain number of consecutive, timely payments or if the borrower agrees to automatic debiting of loan payments from a bank account.
+Only a small percentage of borrowers end up qualifying for such discounts.
 In general, rate discounts are more valuable when they begin early in the life of the loan.

 Many lenders also sell their private student loans to a secondary market.
-If your loan is sold, the "back-end" benefits may not travel with the loan; in some instances the sale of the loan will terminate the very benefits that caused you to take out that particular loan in the first place.
+If your loan is sold, the "back-end" benefits may not travel with the loan.
+In some instances, the sale of the loan will terminate the benefits that persuaded the borrower to apply in the first place.

-In many cases you won't see the real terms of your loan until you've already signed up for it, and the cancellation process can be difficult and hidden in fine print.
+Frequently, borrowers won't see the real terms of the loan until they have already signed up for it, and the cancellation process can be difficult and hidden in fine print.